engineblock/engineblock-docs/docsrc/content/user-guide/scripting.md

 ## Motive

-The EB runtime is a combination of a scripting sandbox and a workload execution machine.
+The EngineBlock runtime is a combination of a scripting sandbox and a workload execution machine.
 This is not accidental.
 With this particular arrangement, it should be possible to build sophisticated tests across a variety of scenarios.
 In particular, logic which can observe and react to the system under test can be powerful.
 With this approach, it becomes possible to break away from the conventional run-interpret-adjust cycle which is all too often done by human hands.